St3venSmith/PeteTech/README.md

 # PeteTech

 Warning: This Software Contains a macro and a limiter: The usage of the limiter is against TOS.
 Although there is a low probability of you getting banned, use this at your own risk.
+This program was made for educational purposes.

 This is a faster alternative to an AHK macro for the game Destiny 2.